ember-learn/cli-guides/guides/advanced-use/blueprints.md

   create tests/unit/routes/foo-test.js
 ```

-If you would like to use the pods structure as the default for your project, you can set usePods in .ember-cli:
+If you would like to use the pods structure as the default for your project, you can set `usePods` in `.ember-cli`:

 ```javascript
 // .ember-cli